 This workshop intends to lighten from several points of view some foundational aspects of physical theories, mainly quantum theories, such as mathematical, philosophical, logical, metaphysical and ontological aspects.

 The aim is to indicate some possible lines of philosophical and logical investigation which seem to be in need of deeper research in this field, so as to join people with common interest and to motivate the formation of research groups.

 Some of the topics to be discussed are:

-- Quantum logic: approaches and perspectives. - Inconsistencies and paradoxes in quantum mechanics: how to consider them. - Identity and individuality: can quantum objects be treated as individuals? - Modality in quantum mechanics: formal and interpretational issues. - Quantum computation: logical frameworks.quantum structures - Formal aspects of quantum theories - Non-reflexive quantum mechanics - Paraconsistent quantum mechanics
+- a) Quantum logic: approaches and perspectives; - b) Inconsistencies and paradoxes in quantum mechanics: how to consider them; - c) Identity and individuality: can quantum objects be treated as individuals?; - d) Modality in quantum mechanics: formal and interpretational issues; - e) Quantum computation: logical frameworks.quantum structures; - f) Formal aspects of quantum theories; - g) Non-reflexive quantum mechanics; - h) Paraconsistent quantum mechanics.

-Invited speakers are Dennis Dieks (University of Utrecht, The Netherland), Bob Coecke (University of Oxford, UK) and Hector Freytes (University of Cagliari, Italy and CONICET/Argentina).
+The invited keynote speakers of this workshop are Dennis Dieks (page 68), Bob Coecke (page 65) and Hector Freytes (page 70).

-NEWTON DA COSTA UNIVERSIDADE FEDERAL DE SANTA CATARINA - BRAZIL CHRISTIAN DE RONDE CONICET - ARGENTINA CENTER LEO APOSTEL (CLEA) AND FOUNDA-TIONS OF THE EXACT SCIENCES (FUND) BRUSSELS FREE UNIVERSITY -BELGIUM
+NEWTON C. A. DA COSTA FEDERAL UNIVERSITY OF SANTA CATARINA - BRAZIL CHRISTIAN DE RONDE CONICET - ARGENTINA CENTER LEO APOSTEL (CLEA) AND FOUNDA-TIONS OF THE EXACT SCIENCES (FUND), BRUSSELS FREE UNIVERSITY - BELGIUM CDERONDE@GMAIL.COM Identity, Non Reflexive Logics and the Kochen-Specker Theorem in Quantum Mechanics Non-Reflexive Logics are logics in which the principle of identity does not hold in general.

-CDERONDE@GMAIL.COM

-Identity, Non Reflexive Logics and the Kochen-Specker Theorem in Quantum Mechanics

-Non-Reflexive Logics are logics in which the principle of identity does not hold in general.
 Quantum mechanics has difficulties regarding the interpretation of particles and their identity, in general these problems are known in the literature as the problems of indistinguishable particles.
 Non-reflexive logics can be a useful tool to account for such quantum indistinguishable particles.
 From a more general physical perspective we will analyze the limits of considering such indistinguishable particles.
 We will argue that the problem of identity regarding quantum mechanics is much profound than commonly acknowledged and that already the Kochen-Specker theorem places limits to discuss about a single particle.